-Diploma program 33 weeks - 760 hours - 48 credit unit
+Diploma Program 33 weeks - 760 hours, 48 credit units

 Pharmacy services have expanded and grown at an accelerated rate.
 Pharmacy Technicians play a major role in pharmacy operations and in the overall healthcare work force.
 As pharmacy services continue to grow, with new services being offered, new drugs entering the market, and as comprehensive drug information becomes a necessity, the need for highly-trained pharmacy technicians increases.